ksmindpks/ksmindpks/README.md

 - 👋 Hi, I’m @ksmindpks
-- 👀 I’m interested in programming using kind languages
+- 👀 I’m interested in programming using kinds of languages
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on building my project with our colleague
+- 💞️ I’m looking to collaborate on building my project with our colleagues
-- 📫 How to reach me 1) ksparkp@naver.com or ksparkp@gmail.com
+- 📫 If you want to reach me, email 1) ksparkp@naver.com or ksparkp@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...